-Losing a pet can be very distressing but the way it impacts on your emotional state and behaviour may in turn affect your cat.
+Losing a pet can be very distressing but the way it impacts on your emotional state and behaviour may, in turn, affect your cat.
 It would be helpful to maintain the general routines of the household as much as possible; predictability is important at any time but particularly so now.
 Don’t be too hasty in removing the deceased cat’s favourite bedding and other personal effects.
-The gradually fading scent will confirm that individual is no longer around.
+The gradually fading scent will confirm that the individual is no longer around.

 Often the impact of the death of a cat is not only felt within the household.
 If the deceased cat was active in the territory outside then other neighbourhood cats may start to encroach into previously defended space.
 This may have serious repercussions for any remaining cats if they had historically relied on their companion to deal with territorial matters, so be vigilant if you feel that this scenario may apply to you.
 Your cat may become reluctant to go outdoors so it would be helpful to provide indoor litter facilities for safe toileting if you haven’t already done so.

 If you have a number of cats remaining then there can be quite an evident upheaval as the relationship between them shifts depending on the role played by the deceased.
 This is another complex part of the grieving process and it is probably best to leave them to achieve stability again without your intervention.